elifesciences/enhanced-preprints-biorxiv-xslt/README.md

 - `./test/change-label-and-title-elements/kitchen-sink.xml` contains the expected XML of `./test/fixtures/kitchen-sink.xml` that has gone through the `./src/change-label-and-title-elements.xsl` transform.

-- `./test/all/kitchen-sink.xml` contains the expected XML of `./test/fixtures/kitchen-sink.xml` that has gone through all of the transforms directly in the `./src` folder.
+- `./test/all/kitchen-sink.xml` contains the expected XML of `./test/fixtures/kitchen-sink.xml` that has gone through all the transforms directly in the `./src` folder.

 - `./test/2022.05.30.22275761/remove-supplementary-materials/2022.05.30.22275761.xml` contains the expected XML of `./test/fixtures/2022.05.30.22275761/2022.05.30.22275761.xml` that has gone through the `./src/2022.05.30.22275761/remove-supplementary-materials.xsl` transform.